raguay/MyAlfred/Alfred 3/README.md

 To install a wokflow, it is best to download the whole repository as a zip and then double-click on the workflow you want to install into your Alfred.
 I currently have the following workflows:

+## NotePad Workflow

+This workflow allows you to copy notes to the [NotePad](https://github.com/raguay/TextBarScripts) script for [TextBar](http://richsomerfield.com/apps/textbar/), or paste the notes there into the topmost application.
+This workflow has many hotkeys defined to make using NotePad very simple.

 ## Quiver Workflow

 This workflow allows you to create templates with Handlebar syntax inside of the [Quiver](http://happenapps.com/#quiver) program.
 To use the workflow, you have to have Node.js installed first.
 I recommend using [Homebrew](http://brew.io) to install it.